This post may contain affiliate links. Please read our disclosure policy.

 Adding seasoning to sweet potato fries in mixing bowl

-This is a quick rundown of the steps involved in making oven-baked sweet potato fries.
+This is a quick overview of how to make oven-baked sweet potato fries.
 You’ll find the full instructions in the recipe card below.

 Overhead view of sweet potato fries on sheet pan